AliKhadivi/Mailu/docs/reverse.rst

 Using an external reverse proxy
 ===============================

-One of Mailu use cases is as part of a larger services platform, where maybe other Web services are available than Mailu Webmail and admin interface.
+One of Mailu's use cases is as part of a larger services platform, where maybe other Web services are available than just Mailu Webmail and Admin interfaces.

 In such a configuration, one would usually run a frontend reverse proxy to serve all Web contents based on criteria like the requested hostname (virtual hosts) and/or the requested path.

-Mailu Admin Web frontend is disabled in the default setup for security reasons, it is however expected that most users will enable it at some point.
-Also, due to Docker Compose configuration structure, it is impossible for us to make disabling the Web frontend completely available through a configuration variable.
+The Mailu Admin Web frontend is disabled in the default setup for security reasons, it is however expected that most users will enable it at some point.
+Also, due to the Docker Compose configuration structure, it is impossible for us to facilitate disabling the Web frontend with a configuration variable.
 This guide was written to help users setup such an architecture.

 There are basically three options, from the most to the least recommended one: